How Many Expats Live in Indonesia?

 To sum up ... no one knows, everyone wants to know, and it would be an enormous research task to determine the true number of expatriates living in Indonesia accurately!
 Please send us any figures you have received from good sources, and we'll add them to the listing below.

-In different incarnations the Depnaker website at www.nakertrans.go.id has figures for foreign workers in Indonesia.
+In different incarnations the .depnakertrans.go.id Kemenakertrans website has figures for foreign workers in Indonesia.
 This number seems extremely low .. but it's the official report!
-To see this information, as well as breakdowns by nationality, job title, and area ... click on the English button, then click on the "Data and Information Manpower" navigation link, then select Expatriate Workers (3/2010).
+To see this information, as well as breakdowns by nationality, job title, and area ... click on the English button, then click on the "Data and Information Manpower" navigation link, then see what information they are currently offering.

-Data from the Department of Manpower through the May 2008 show 15, 205.
-Their breakdown is:
+Data from the Manpower Ministry through the May 2008 showed 15, 205 expats.
+Their breakdown was:

 Country